aexol-studio/deenruv/docs/docs/guides/developer-guide/logging/index.md

 ## Logging in your own plugins

-When you extend Vendure by creating your own plugins, it's a good idea to log useful information about what your plugin is doing.
+When you extend Deenruv by creating your own plugins, it's a good idea to log useful information about what your plugin is doing.
 To do this, you need to import the [Logger](/reference/typescript-api/logger/) class from `@deenruv/core` and use it in your plugin:

 ```ts title="src/plugins/my-plugin/my.plugin.ts"
 import { Logger } from '@deenruv/core';